“The anger we have as women is an act of radical imagination. Angry women burn brighter than the sun."

 Welcome to the Women for Women International Book Club!
 This month we’re reading Rage Becomes Her: The Power of Women’s Anger by Soraya Chemaly.

 Watch the full discussion below!

 As our global community harnesses our #PowerToChange leading up to International Women’s Day, we are reading Rage Becomes Her to learn how women’s anger is part of our power.

-And as part of the campaign, we are excited to announce that on March 4, World Book Day, author Soraya Chemaly will be joining our CEO Laurie Adams for a live discussion.
-Stay tuned for details on how to sign up and connect with more women building a better world!
+And as part of the campaign, we are excited to announce that on March 4, World Book Day, author Soraya Chemaly will be joining our VP of Programs Marie Clarke for a live discussion.

 We know that anger is a powerful emotion that fuels change yet women have been taught to resist it or are punished for feeling it.
 Chemaly lays out how girls are conditioned from infancy to placate, ignore, and downplay feelings of anger.
 As girls and women grow up, their anger becomes a blight on their character, marking them for ridicule and labeling them as unstable or weak or aggressive.